-Before graduate school, I received an AB in Statistics from Harvard University and worked as a data scientist at Civis Analytics, where I consulted for political campaigns, nonprofits, and tech companies.
+Before graduate school, I received an AB in statistics from Harvard University and worked as a data scientist at Civis Analytics, where I consulted for political campaigns, nonprofits, and tech companies.

 X-raying Experts: Decomposing Systematic Mistakes in Radiology